-The immune system is known to be the body’s defense mechanism.
-It possesses irrefutable properties for protecting the body against various infections.
-These infections can be caused by various pathogens – bacteria, virus, toxins, parasites, etc. The fundamental property of a healthy immune system is to identify the pathogens from the organism’s own healthy tissues and destroy them.
+The immune system is the body’s defense mechanism.
+It protects the body against various infections.
+These infections can be caused by various pathogens – bacteria, virus, toxins, parasites, etc. The fundamental property of a healthy immune system is to identify the pathogens from the organism’s own healthy tissues—and destroy them.
 The immune system can also affect cell mutations and carcinogenic growths of the body.

 A healthy individual is a sign of a healthy immune system.
-For instance, everyday we inhale the air polluted with innumerable germ particles and our immune system prevents them from entering the body.
-Sometimes, the germ particles are successful to cross that line of defence; then the immune system prepares the second line of defence by preparing the white blood cells to fight against the foreign bodies.
-It is due to this fight, the body temperature rises, and we suffer from fever.
-The germ particles can initially affect the body; and symptoms like cough, cold, flu, etc are visible.
-These pathogen’s cells are then attacked by the robust cell destroying enzymes of the immune system, thereby, helping the body to get rid of the germ particles.
-Hence, we should try to keep our immune system healthy.
-Here comes the role of immune boosters.
+Everyday we inhale the air polluted with innumerable germ particles and our immune system prevents them from entering the body.
+Sometimes, the germ particles are successful to cross that line of defense; then the immune system prepares the second line of defense by preparing the white blood cells to fight against the foreign bodies.

-Protein– It is the skeleton of the immune system and its functioning depends on the new protein synthesis.
-Hence, protein rich foods like milk, yogurt, meat, etc are recommended for daily intake.
+When it comes to helping the body’s immune system, moringa helps in several ways.
+As a start, moringa is high in protein, which is like the skeleton of the immune system.
+Its functioning depends on the new protein synthesis, so protein-rich foods like milk, yogurt, meat, etc are recommended for daily intake.
 Moringa itself is known to contain two times more protein than yogurt.